-At St Matthew's our Spanish lessons are taught to our KS2 students by an external language specialist, employed by School Improvement Liverpool and KS1 children by a class teacher.
+At St Matthew's, our Spanish lessons are taught to our KS2 students by an external language specialist, employed by School Improvement Liverpool for one half term and by their class teacher for the other half term.
 Throughout the lessons we use a variety of techniques to encourage the children to have an active engagement in the modern foreign language: these include games, role-play and songs (particularly action songs).
 We often use puppets and soft toys to demonstrate the foreign language.
-We frequently use a mime to accompany new vocabulary in the foreign language, as this serves to demonstrate the foreign language without the need for translation.
-We emphasise the listening and speaking skills over the reading and writing, although we do promote written language too and children complete written tasks at the end of each half term in KS2.
+We frequently use a mime to accompany new vocabulary in the foreign language, as this serves to demonstrate the foreign language and serves to demonstrate the foreign language of translation.
+We emphasise the listening and speaking skills over the reading and writing, although we do promote written language too and children complete written tasks at the end of each half term.